GeorgeManakanatas/Solid_Docker_Automation/README.md

 ```

-./
+.
 ├── GuiSolidScript.sh
 ├── LICENSE
+├── MainPlaybook.retry
 ├── MainPlaybook.yml
+├── package-lock.json
 ├── README.md
 ├── roles
+│   ├── ansible-role-docker
+│   ├── ansible-role-nodejs
 │   ├── build_solid_image
-│   ├── docker
 │   ├── general
 │   ├── get_solid
-│   ├── nodejs
 │   ├── python
 │   └── README.md
 └── start.sh

-7 directories, 6 files
+7 directories, 8 files

 ```

 ### Prerequisites

 For the time being it only works on Ubuntu and Ubuntu server.
 You must have sudo privileges in the host machine.

 Centos / RHEL / Fedora compatibility for this playbook is a goal but as of now is present in only some of the roles.